psrc/displacement-risk-index/scripts/05-Cost Burden/README.md

 Severe cost burden is defined as as household income less than or equal to 80% of HAMFI and monthly housing costs greater than **50%** of monthly income.

 ## Information about generating the data
 The data is processed and stored within Elmer.
 Information about accessing the data is included in the [Data wiki](http://aws-linux/mediawiki/index.php/Elmer_CHAS_Data).
-CHAS data are updated on a different timeline than ACS data, and a few years behind due to the additional details included in the datasets Please reach out to Chris to request an update once the new data are made available.
+CHAS data are updated on a different timeline than ACS data, and a few years behind due to the additional details included in the datasets.
+Please reach out to Chris to request an update once the new data are made available.